Hop on board a fun-filled minibus and explore the hidden gems of the Western ...

 Trees Restaurant at the Townhouse Hotel

 Spread out across the first floor of this plush, centrally located hotel, Trees Restaurant, which is so named because it looks out over leafy boughs, claims a cosy interior that’s perfectly suited to chilly winter days.
 To make the cold season something to get excited about, the elegant eatery’s Michelin-trained chef has put together a series of weekly changing winter dinner menus that are both pocket friendly and make for prime dining.
 Diners can choose between two- or three-course offerings (there’s also the option to match your three courses with a glass of wine), and dishes include items like butternut soup with coconut milk and toasted almonds, slow-braised oxtail, coriander-crusted ostrich medallions, chocolate fondant and bread and butter pudding.
 There are two alternatives per course, and guests can look forward to also enjoying a delicious amuse-bouche to get the tastebuds tingling and a refreshing palate cleanser between the starter and main.
-The deal runs until the end of July.

 Price: R138 for two courses, R178 for three courses and R208 for three courses with a glass of wine.